 Many homeowners fear that if they install replacement windows in the winter, the techniques used are not as reliable and the insulation process, is not as efficient.

-These are simple misconceptions that have no foundation in reality.
+These are simply misconceptions about windows that have no foundation in reality.

 Window installers know exactly how to adapt their techniques and adhesives to make sure the window replacement process is as reliable and efficient in the winter as it is the warmer months.

 They can easily install replacement windows even if the temperatures drop as low as -20 degrees Celsius.

 One of the other reasons homeowners postpone to install replacement windows till the warmer months is the fear that during the window replacement project they will have to face significant heat and energy losses.